Inside a plane cockpit

 Why Avionics?

-If you have questions about the Avionics Program, please email us at @email
+If you have questions about the Avionics Program, please click on the following:

 As aircraft systems become more electronically complex, there is a critical need for advanced training in avionics, the advanced electronic systems that perform a range of functions including engine controls, flight controls, navigation, and more.
 Employers are looking for avionics technicians trained in the fundamentals of avionics theory, with a heavy emphasis on avionics troubleshooting skills, plus hands-on aircraft experience, an FCC license, and aircraft electronics certifications.
 The WLAC avionics program was designed to meet this demand.